 Adjusting rations is an option when the current or projected inventory is short:

 - Purchase forage – With high amounts of winter injury throughout Minnesota and Wisconsin, alfalfa supplies are likely to remain tight and prices high.
 Class III milk futures for the remainder of the summer are over $18 per hundredweight (cwt), so purchasing some hay may be the most profitable option.
-The University of Minnesota co-sponsors an Upper Midwest Haylist with neighboring states where buyers and sellers can announce and search for available hay lots.
-Other lists can be found on the Internet Hay Exchange and Craig's List.
+Some external sites are available that allow buyers and sellers to search for available hay lots.
+Examples include the Internet Hay Exchange and Craig's List.
 Print advertisements, personal contacts, and hay auctions are also good resources.

 - Increase corn silage – If adequate corn silage inventory is available, the best option is likely to increase corn silage feeding.
 Cows can remain healthy and perform well on very high corn silage diets.
 Some tips for supplementing high corn silage diets (18.9 K PDF) are available through the University of Wisconsin.